 This does not mean that death is now something I get excited about or look forward to per se.
 And I probably won’t mention it as we are all gathered around the Thanksgiving table.

 In a sense, to welcome death is to welcome life, and for this I am grateful.

-“I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
-But its death will produce many new kernels—a plentiful harvest of new lives.” –John 12:24
+I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
+But its death will produce many new kernels—a plentiful harvest of new lives. –John 12:24